 As a practicing ICU physician, Richard Mularski knows the challenges of treating critically ill patients while also communicating with their families.
 Through his research, Mularski has developed palliative care tools to improve treatment and to help families cope with the death of their loved ones.

-Even as a little girl Allison Naleway was interested in science, but it was a coincidental suggestion from a visiting professor that led Allison Naleway to choose a career in epidemiology.
-Naleway has spent more than 15 years studying vaccines, and she's become an expert on the flu vaccine, vaccination during pregnancy and the HPV vaccine.
+Allison Naleway was interested in science from a young age, but it was a coincidental suggestion from a visiting professor that led her to choose a career in epidemiology.
+Her research portfolio includes studies of the flu vaccine, the HPV vaccine, and vaccination during pregnancy.

 Beth Liles knows the challenges and difficulties of being a primary care physician, but as a researcher, she also knows she can help to improve primary care for patients and for doctors.
 Her research focuses on developing better ways to screen patients for breast and colon cancers.